-Accurate punctuation and use of capital letters help the reader to understand exactly what the writer meant.
+As already said, accurate punctuation help the reader to understand exactly what the writer meant.
 While some aspects of punctuation, such as the use of commas, can be a matter of individual style, correct punctuation in areas such as quotation is vital.

 It is difficult to give precise rules about the use of capital letters in modern English, where nowadays there is a tendency to use them less than before.
 However, they should always be used in the following cases:

-- a) The first word in a sentence In the beginning ... - b) Days and months Friday 21st July - c) Nationality words Indonesia and the Indonesians - d) Languages Most Swiss speak French and German - e) Names of people/places Dr Martin Lee from Sydney, Australia - f) Book titles (main words only) Power and the State - g) Historical periods The Bronze Age, the Great Depression - h) Names of organisations Sheffield Hallam University - i) The first person pronoun By Monday I had finished the book
+- a) The first word in a sentence- In the beginning ... - b) Days and months- Friday 21st July - c) Nationality words- Indonesia and the Indonesians - d) Languages- Most Swiss speak French and German - e) Names of people/places- Dr Martin Lee from Sydney, Australia - f) Book titles (main words only)- Power and the State - g) Historical periods- The Bronze Age, the Great Depression - h) Names of organisations- 21 Academy - i) The first-person pronoun- By Monday I had finished the book